sharojke/StealthStartup1-WatchFacesForAppleWatch/README.md

 ### Instructions on Tilda

 We needed to show some information using WebView.
 Web pages are made using [Tilda](https://tilda.cc/?lang=en).
-All the instructions of the dials on Tilda were written by me.

 | <img title="Tilda page" src="/Resources/GIF/tilda.gif" width="200"/> |
 |:--:|